magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 Elapsed time: 3.906 sec
 ```

-Everything got recompiled and the previously failed assertion now
+Everything got recompiled and the previously failing assertion is now
-passed.
-For proceeding to the next step, stop the `boot` process.
+passing.
+Before proceeding to the next step, stop the `boot` process.

 ## More automation

-Even if we reached a fairly good results with CLJ and CLJS unit
+Even though we've gotten good results with CLJ and CLJS unit
-testing approaching the TDD workflow, there are still a lot of things
+testing and the TDD workflow, there are still some things
 we'd like to improve:

-1. we'd like to combine the CLJ/CLJS unit testing in a single `boot`
+1. We'd like to combine the CLJ/CLJS unit testing into a single `boot`
   command, which means in a single JVM;
-1. in turn, we'd like to combine the combined command with the `boot
+1. In turn, we'd like to combine the combined command with the `boot
   dev` command, again to use a single JVM;
-1. we'd like to call the `boot` command with some sane defaults to
+1. We'd like to call the `boot` command with some sane defaults to
    reduce its length and the options we have to remember.

-Let's start from the first one.
+Let's start with the first goal.

 ## TDD task

-As we previously learnt, the composable nature of `boot` tasks allows
+As we have previously seen, the composable nature of `boot` tasks allows
-to define a new task that is the result of the composition of other
+us to define a new task that is the result of the composition of other
-already defined tasks.
+previously defined tasks.

 Let's try to define a new `tdd` (Test Driven Development) task which
-combine the `test` and the `cljs-test` tasks.
+combines the `test` and the `cljs-test` tasks.

 ```clj
 (deftask tdd